damionmounts/py_nonblocking_input/README.md

 - Documented
 - Simple to use
 - Typed - as it brings more light to dynamic typed returns
-- Cross-platform (anything platform that can run a 2nd thread)
+- Cross-platform (any platform that can run a 2nd thread)
 - Pure Python

 #### Cons